On the Support of Minimizers of Causal Variational Principles: The Variational Principles on the Flag Manifold

 \section{The Variational Principles on the Flag Manifold~$\F^{1,2}(\C^f)$}

-We finally make a few comments on the variational principles on the flag manifold~$\F^{1,2}(\C^f)$ (see Example (c) on page~\pageref{Bcircle}).
+We finally make a few comments on the variational principles on the flag manifold~$\F^{1,2}(\C^f)$ in the case~$f >2$ (see Example (c) on page~\pageref{Bcircle}).
 We first apply our main Theorems~\ref{thmmain1} and~\ref{thmmain2} to obtain the following general result.

 \begin{Thm} Every minimizer~$\rho$ on~$\F^{1,2}$ is either generically timelike or~$\overset{\circ}{\supp \rho} = \varnothing$. \end{Thm} \Proof As a homogeneous space, the flag manifold~$\F^{1,2}(\C^f)$ has a real analytic structure (see~\cite[Chapter II, \S4]{helgason2}).
 Then the function $\D$ is obviously real analytic.
 Moreover, it is symmetric and constant on the diagonal.
 In order to apply Theorem~\ref{thmmain1}, for given~$y \in \K(x)$ we must find a curve~$c$ joining~$x$ and~$y$ which satisfies~\eqref{gradient}.
 Alternatively, in order to apply Theorem~\ref{thmmain2}, our task is to construct a curve~$c(t)$ with~$c(0)=x$ and~$c(1)=y$ which is analytic in a neighborhood of~$t=0$, such that the function~$\D(c(t), y)$ changes sign at~$t=0$.
-Since in the case~$\tau=1$, the sets~$\K(x)$ are all empty, we may assume that~$\tau>1$.

 We denote the range of~$x$ by~$I \subset \C^f$ and the orthogonal projection to~$I$ by~$\pi_I$.
-Choosing an orthonormal basis~$(e_1, e_2)$ of~$I$, the matrix~$x|_I$ can be represented with Pauli matrices by
+Choosing an orthonormal basis~$(e_1, e_2)$ of~$I$, the matrix~$x|_I$ can be represented in terms of Pauli matrices by

 Similarly, the operator~$\tilde{y} := \pi_I y \pi_I$ has the representation

 where the real parameters~$\rho$ and~$\kappa$ satisfy the inequalities

 Using~\eqref{Dsimple}, the function~$\D$ is computed by